vjjft/epic-rules-cr/main/ecg_rules_cr.md

 © White Wizard Games LLC

-IMPORTANT CHANGES

-1.8.4 The player who goes second now mulligans first.

-4.1.2 "Making a play" is defined and used throughout the document.
-Making a play is playing a card or using

-a power.

-4.3.3 - 4.3.6 End-of-Main Phase sequence is redefined.

-4.4 Combat is redefined.

-M4.4 Combat for multiplayer games is redefined and put into its own section.

-MINOR CHANGES

-1.2.1 Adding alternate win conditions to the document

-3.7 Reversing an action slight clarification.

-4.1.4 Slight change to the wording of plays one may make during another player's turn.

-5.8 Blitz wording cleaned up.

-Changes and additions new to the 4/6/17 version are highlighted throughout the document.

 This document contains the complete rules of the game, including obscure clauses.
 It is intended for